TwistedTwigleg/Godot_BacktraceModule/README.md

 The feature list below will continue to grow and improve over time as the module is developed.
 Please check out the roadmap below for an idea of what is coming!

-* Adds a new node for generating and sending crash report data to online servers
+* Adds two new nodes for generating and sending crash report data to online servers
-  * Crash report generation is currently using [Google Breakpad](https://chromium.googlesource.com/breakpad/breakpad/)
+  * Adds two new nodes: `Crashpad` and `Breakpad`.
+    * For Windows and MacOS, [Google Crashpad](https://chromium.googlesource.com/crashpad/crashpad/) is used to generate and send crash reports
+      * *Documentation for how to build and use Crashpad **coming soon** to the wiki!*
+    * For Linux,[Google Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) is used to generate and send crash reports
+    * Both nodes will compile and all platforms but will not function properly unless on the correct OS.
+      * For example, if using `Breakpad` on Windows, the node will print a warning but otherwise not do anything.
+Likewise, using `Crashpad` on Linux will just print a warning.
+      * This allows you to use both nodes in your projects without having to worry about it crashing or breaking.
-  * This node generates crash reports and automatically uploads it for processing, making it easier and faster to resolve bugs.
-This node is currently the primary interface for setting up and using this module
+  * These nodes generate crash reports and automatically uploads it for processing, making it easier and faster to resolve bugs.
+The new nodes are the primary interface for setting up and using this module
   * The node provides a flexible system for setting the server URL, project token, and attributes
-  * Currently the node is named `Breakpad`, however this name may change in the future!
+    * `Breakpad` can also upload the Godot log files automatically if enabled in the node and project settings.
 * Written in C++ for fast and efficient error generation
   * This allows the code to capture crashes caused by Godot's C++ code and accurately generate symbol files
-* More platforms coming soon!
-(Currently only supports Linux)
-* Supports attaching Godot generated log files automatically to crash reports
+* Supports Windows, MacOS, and Linux
+  * MacOS support has not yet been tested, but it should work

 ## Roadmap

 Below is the roadmap for features and additions to be made to this module:

-* Add Windows support
-* Add MacOS support
-* Replace Google Breakpad with [Google Crashpad](https://chromium.googlesource.com/crashpad/crashpad/)
-  * Using Crashpad should allow for better MacOS support, as well as more cross-platform code
+* Add documentation on how to build and use Crashpad on Windows and MacOS to the wiki
+* `Breakpad` module roadmap:
+  * Adjust property names and layout to better fit Crashpad.
+Make APIs as similar as possible
   * Replace use of `curl` with a built-in HTTPS solution for better portability
+* `Crashpad` module roadmap:
+  * Add attachment support to upload Godot log files
+  * Add Linux support
+    * As of when this was written, Crashpad does not support Linux.
+It is on the ["in progress" section for Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/HEAD/doc/status.md), so support can be added in the future.
+  * Add Android support
-* Add Android and iOS support
+  * Add iOS support
+    * As of when this was written, Crashpad does not support iOS.
+It is on the ["in progress" section for Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/HEAD/doc/status.md), so support can be added in the future.
 * Add support for Godot 4.0
 * (*And more!
 If you have any suggestions, please make a feature request issue!*)